Plano Community Garden

 Adopt A Plot at the Plano Community Garden

-Adopt a Plot Help feed the community by adopting a plot.
+Help feed the community by adopting a plot Opens a New Window. .
 All produce grown in the 4-feet-by-18-feet raised beds is organic.
 Gardeners are welcome to keep up to 50% of their harvest; the remainder is donated to local food pantries for distribution to their clients.
-Community harvesting and pantry delivery is on Wednesday afternoons and Saturday mornings.
+Harvesting and pantry delivery is weekly and follows our partner pantries' schedules.
 Gardeners may also deliver harvested produce at their convenience to any of the partner pantries:

 Sustained Care Needed

 Because Texas vegetable gardens require sustained care over 3 seasons, we encourage gardening partners.
 Plots need to be checked 2 to 3 times a week in the spring for watering and weeding, almost daily in the summertime.
 New members of the Plano Community Garden are paired with a garden mentor for the first year to assist with orientation.